8 Strategies to Improve the Patient Financial Experience

 4. Commit To Flexible Payment Plans

-For the University of Kansas Health System, offering extended payment windows through the help of Accessone had an immediate, positive impact on revenue with a recourse rate of less than 10%.
+For the University of Kansas Health System, offering payment options through the help of AccessOne had an immediate, positive impact on revenue with a recourse rate of less than 10%.
 Flex repayment plans offer patients the leeway and choice that they need, as well as the privacy and automated installment payments they want.

 5. Prioritize Mobile Payments